Skip to Content

 Elizabeth Avedon has a rich history in photography, collaborating with museums, publishing houses, galleries and artists.
 She has received awards and recognition for her photography exhibition design and publishing projects, including the retrospective exhibition and book: “Avedon: 1949-1979″ for the Metropolitan Museum of Art, High Museum Atlanta, Dallas Museum of Fine Arts; and “Richard Avedon: In the American West” for the Amon Carter Museum, the Corcoran Gallery of Art, High Museum Atlanta and The Art Institute of Chicago, among many others.
 Former Director of Photo-Eye Gallery, Santa Fe and Creative Director for The Gere Foundation.
 Elizabeth also teaches ‘Book Design + Branding’ in the Masters in Digital Photography program at The School of Visual Arts, NY and online workshops for LACP.

 As well as offering her personal critique, Elizabeth is always searching for new work to promote.
 She works with photographers at all stages of their career, emerging to established, to help edit and shape their work for exhibitions, books, presentations and photography events.
-She is interested in reviewing exceptional photography, cohesive bodies of work with a unique perspective; fine art, portraiture, documentary, photojournalism.
+She is interested in reviewing exceptional photography, cohesive bodies of work with a unique perspective; fine art, portraiture, documentary, and photojournalism.

 Sherrie_Berger